 “JPPS is kind of my roots.
 It’s my value system.
 It’s the way I approach a lot things in life, whether it’s religion or family.
-It gave me a great education, and frankly a fantastic circle of people.”
+It gave me a great education, and frankly a fantastic circle of people.” n